RyanDaDeng/flappyball/README.md

 # Flappy Ball

+### I am going to re-write this project by using Vue.js in my another repo.

 An exercise project to use QT C++ to build Flappy Bird game

 All images that i used for this project are referenced to the original version  "Flappy Bird" (a famous app on IOS).